zfdang/alfred-jira-workflow/README.md

 just double click file "FreeWheel JIRA.alfredworkflow" to install it

-## Step.2 Configure the workflow to point to your JIRA system
+## Step.2 Configure workflow to point to your JIRA system

 Alfred --> Prefereces --> Workflow --> FreeWheel JIRA